grackle-project/grackle/doc/source/Installation.rst

 A summary of all Grackle-specific configuration options and a subset of useful generic CMake configurations is provided in the :ref:`next subsection <available_cmake_options>`.

-The idiomatic way to control optimization/debugger flags is store a build-type in the standard ``CMAKE_BUILD_TYPE`` variable.
+The idiomatic way to control optimization/debugger flags is to specify a build-type via the standard ``CMAKE_BUILD_TYPE`` variable.
 Choices include:

 * ``-DCMAKE_BUILD_TYPE=Release`` (typically ``-O3``)